 - Elisa Bienenstock, College Research Professor, ASU College of Public Service and Community Solutions

-- Sharon Tennyson, Director, Arizona Division of Emergency Management
+- Wendy Smith-Reeve, Director, Arizona Division of Emergency Management

 Please find below pertinent information about the student networking session on February 23 and travel and lodging.
 Students please remember to bring your own laptop computers to the competition.
 Tablets are NOT compatible with the simulation.

 The School of Public Affairs at Arizona State University is pleased to serve as your host for the 2018 NASPAA-Batten Student Simulation Competition to be held on Saturday, February 24, 2018.
 Congratulations on being selected to represent your school’s NASPAA accredited program in this global event.
 The Southwestern US regional competition site on ASU’s Downtown Phoenix campus will host approximately 40 competitors.
 Please refer to the information below when you make your travel plans for the competition.

 February 23 Student Networking Event:

 Please plan to join us before the competition on Friday evening, beginning at 6:00, for a networking mixer that will be held at Chambers on First, a local pub adjacent to our campus.
 The School of Public Affairs will provide the hordeuves and give you a chance to meet your fellow student competitors as well as faculty from ASU’s School of Public Affairs that will be helping to facilitate the event.